c0dejump/HawkScan/README.md

 This script use "Sublist3r" to scan subdomains (https://github.com/aboul3la/Sublist3r)

+This script use "waybacktool" to check in waybackmachine (https://github.com/Rhynorater/waybacktool)

 # Features
  - [x] URL fuzzing and dir/file detection
  - [x] Test backup/old file on all the files found (index.php.bak, index.php~ ...)